UQ-RCC/hpc-docs/guides/Shell-Basics-for-HPC.md

 ## Workshop Objective

-_To enhance your effectiveness in using HPC by improving the resilience of your HPC job scripts using shell scripting techniques._
+_To enhance your effectiveness in using HPC by improving the resilience and utility of your HPC job scripts using shell scripting techniques._

 ## Assumed Knowledge
 You should be familiar with command line environments.